SpikeInterface/spikeinterface/doc/how_to/drift_with_lfp.rst

-plot the drift
+Plot the drift
 ~~~~~~~~~~~~~~

-When plotting the drift, we can notice a very fast drift which
+When plotting the drift, we can notice a very fast drift which corresponds to the heart rate.
-corresponf to the heart rate.
+The slower oscillations can be attributed to the breathing signal.

-This motion match the LFP signal above.
+We can appreciate how the estimated motion signal matches the processed LFP traces plotted above.

 .. code:: ipython3